 How to Find Your Way Around Different Types of Software Testing?

-Let’s identify automated and manual, scripted and exploratory, functional and non-functional testing types and all their subtypes
+Let’s discuss automated and manual, scripted and exploratory, functional and non-functional software testing types and all their subtypes

-Ignoring Quality Assurance is so easy.
-Why would you spend time and money making sure that you did everything right?
-You could just click through the app, make sure that everything works well, and push the app forward to the market.
+Suppose that you’ve built an app that is expected to be a huge success.
+Why would you spend time and money making sure that you did everything correctly?
+You could just click through the app, make sure that everything works well, and push the app forward to the market, right?
+Not really…

+Is Quality Control important only for software development?
+No, it’s not.
+If you look at different spheres closer, you’ll see that each business process highly relies on Quality Assurance and Control.
 When a chef works on a new menu, he tastes each new recipe to make sure that it is impeccable.
 When a crew prepares a plane for the takeoff, the airport maintenance team conducts a walk-around, while the pilots conduct pre-flight checks in the cockpit.
 When a surgeon prepares a patient for the operation, he assigns blood tests, CT scans, allergy tests, and other medical checks.
-Each business process highly relies on Quality Assurance and Control.
-Why should the software industry be an exception?
+Quality Assurance is the precondition of successful results in every field.

 Automated Testing vs Manual Testing

-For you as for a business owner, the best decision is to consult an expert PM for them to tell you which types of Quality Assurance testing – manual or automated – suits your business needs better.
+What type to focus on?
+For you as a business owner, the best decision is to consult an expert PM.
+They’ll tell you which type of Quality Assurance testing — manual or automated — suits your business needs better.

 Scripted Testing vs Exploratory Testing vs Ad-hoc Testing

-Usually, software testing is performed with predetermined test cases.
-This is called scripted testing.
-The exploratory type of QA, however, does not require test cases.
-Here, a QA specialist investigates the system, randomly goes through each page, and estimates the overall feeling of the app.
+Another type of testing is exploratory.
+This type does not require test cases.
+During the exploratory testing sessions, a QA specialist investigates the system, randomly goes through each page, and estimates the overall feeling of the app.
 This testing type relies on cognitive thinking and can be conducted only manually.
+Yet, its main advantage is the human factor — it increases the possibility of errors and missing data.

 Ad-hoc testing is the most informal and random among all the types of software quality assurance.
 Also called monkey testing, it aims to break the software system.
 It follows no documented procedures – instead, it prioritizes the result.
-It can be conducted by anyone on the project, and the goal of it is to find errors and bugs that are not covered by test cases.
+The benefit of ad-hoc testing is that it can be conducted by anyone on the project, and the goal of it is to find errors and bugs that are not covered by test cases.

-The concepts of exploratory and ad-hoc testing seem similar.
-However, the former one is a mandatory step conducted while the app is being developed according to the described workflow, while the latter one is not mandatory, is conducted after the app is complete, and disregards the workflow.
+What’s the difference between the last two types?
+The former one is a mandatory step conducted while the app is being developed according to the described workflow, while the latter one is not mandatory, is conducted after the app is complete, and disregards the workflow.
+You can use this type of software testing as an additional way to ensure the high quality of the end product.

 Functional Testing vs Non-Functional Testing